todc/todc-bootstrap/README.md

 Should you encounter problems with installing dependencies or running Grunt commands, uninstall all previous dependency versions (global and local).
 Then, rerun `npm install`.

 ## Demo ##

 http://todc.github.io/todc-bootstrap/index.html

+## Versioning

+TODC Bootstrap will be maintained under the Semantic Versioning guidelines as much as possible.

+Releases will be numbered with the following format:

+`<major>.<minor>.<patch>`

+And constructed with the following guidelines:

+* Breaking backward compatibility bumps the major (and resets the minor and patch)
+* New additions without breaking backward compatibility bumps the minor (and resets the patch)
+* Bug fixes and misc changes bumps the patch

+For more information on SemVer, please visit <http://semver.org/>.

 ## License ##